diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 3/02 - Canvas - Code Along.md

 // Creates DOM elements from a string representation function buildDom() {};

-// Runs on initial start and contains calls all other functions that manage the game function main() {
+// Runs on initial start and contains/calls all other functions that manage the game function main() {
-  var game; // instance of the Game var splashScreen; // Start Screen var gameOverScreen;
+  let game; // instance of the Game let splashScreen; // Start Screen let gameOverScreen;

   // -- splash screen